open-telemetry/oteps/text/0156-columnar-encoding.md

 ### Schema ID Generation

-Within the collector, batching, filtering, exporting, ... operations require to group the `BatchEvent` having a compatible schema.
-A synthetic identifier (or `schema_id`) must be computed for each `BatchEvent` to perform this grouping.
+Within the collector, batching, filtering, exporting, ... operations require to group the `BatchArrowRecords` having a compatible schema.
+A synthetic identifier (or `schema_id`) must be computed for each `BatchArrowRecords` to perform this grouping.

 Since batch events come from multiple and uncontrolled sources, it is not possible to generalize the use of